 In Lima, most teaching opportunities are in private language institutes and the majority of students are business professionals.
 Since business professionals are the main demographic for these schools, it is helpful, but not necessary, for teachers to have prior experience in a business setting.
 Once some teaching experience is obtained, many teachers take on private lessons.
 These positions are more difficult to find, but have a higher average pay.
-Some examples of popular English schools in Lima are Auslang Peru, Camelot, and New Horizons English Learning Center.
+One popular English schools in Lima is the New Horizons English Learning Center.

 Teachers generally work between 20 – 30 hours per week, which includes preparation for classes.
 This leaves you with plenty of time to explore the city or expand your taste buds (such as checking out that awesome ceviche shop around the corner or the guinea pig down the street you’ve been eyeing).
 Try taking the combi (Lima’s public transit) to the city’s central lookout point at sunset, watch the nightly water fountain light show, bike along the coast, or take the boat to Palomino Island to swim with sea lions!
 Never a dull moment!

 As previously mentioned, the best times for a teacher to get hired are from February to March and July to August.
 Classes start in March, so keep that in mind when sending out your résumés.
 The early bird gets the worm, so get them out as soon as you can!